 For the approximate six million senior Americans battling Alzheimer’s (a number expected to more than double during the next three decades), plus the family who take care of them, these latest findings could be life-changing, as there are presently only minimally effective symptom-management medications available.
 As we await a treatment, the team at JFS Care is ready to assist dementia patients with highly skilled, trained, and qualified caregivers who make the most of creative, therapeutic approaches that focus on each person’s distinct strengths and ensure each individual is living to the fullest possible potential.

-Families have options for home care assistance in Beverly Hills and surrounding areas that can help with Alzheimer’s care; see our full service area.
+Families have options for dementia care in Santa Monica, CA and the surrounding areas.
 To learn more about highly effective Alzheimer’s care that will help boost quality of life within the comfort of home, contact the dementia care experts at JFS Care at (213) 383-2273 and request an in-home assessment or additional information.
+Click here to view our full service area.